Labelle History, Family Crest & Coats of Arms

-.
+The surname Labelle was first used as a surname by the people of ancient French region of Gascogne.
 It was a name for a person distinguished by great physical beauty.
-Interestingly, the name labelle was originally derived from the Old French words la belle, which means beautiful.
+Interestingly, the name Labelle was originally derived from the French words, "la belle," which means, " the beautiful."

 - William Labelle, who arrived in New York State in 1775